As a brand owner, you’re always on the lookout for ways to elevate your online presence through various marketing efforts.

 Our next example is from Teddy Blake; a company that’s been offering hand-made Italian handbags since 1958.

-Similar to Cleanly’s case, the brand wanted to utilize authentic UGC and use it in paid advertising campaigns.
+Like Cleanly, the brand wanted to use authentic UGC and use it in paid advertising campaigns.

-Since we’re talking about an expensive product, the brand ideally wanted to find creators that already owned its handbags, so shipping wasn’t necessary.
+Since we’re talking about an expensive product, the brand ideally wanted to find creators who already owned its handbags, so shipping wasn’t necessary.